wombleton/gitlaw-nz/acts/L/Local Electoral Act 2001.md

     *   (c) on account of that person or any other person having voted or refrained from voting, or being about to vote or refrain from voting.

-    (2) Every holder of a licence under the [Sale of Liquor Act 1989][443] commits the offence of treating who knowingly supplies any food, drink, entertainment, or provision---
+    (2) Every holder of a licence under the [Sale and Supply of Alcohol Act 2012][443] commits the offence of treating who knowingly supplies any food, drink, entertainment, or provision---

     *   (a) to any person, if the supply is demanded for 1 or more of the purposes specified in subsection (1); or